Rodrigo y Gabriela: Origins

 Rodrigo Sánchez (born 9 January 1974) and Gabriela Quintero (born 11 June 1973) grew up in middle-class families in Mexico City.
-Their parents listened to flamenco, jazz, and rock music, but they both enjoyed heavy metal bands like Metallica, which proved influential to Rodrigo and Gabriela.
+Their parents listened to flamenco, jazz, and rock music, and they both enjoyed heavy metal bands like Metallica, which later proved influential to Rodrigo and Gabriela.

-Rodrigo and Gabriela met at the age of 15, at 'la casa de la cultura' (House of Culture) in Mexico City, where Rodrigo's brother was the director.
-Quintero was in a drama class and at the suggestion of his brother, Rodrigo met up with her.
+Sànchez and Quintero met at the age of 15, at 'la casa de la cultura' (house of culture) in Mexico City, where Sànchez's brother was the director.
+Quintero was in a drama class and at the suggestion of Sànchez brother, he met up with her.
 She remembers "this 15-year-old boy there, dressed in a black ... with messy hair.
 Yet he was different to the other metal-heads his age: he seemed very serious and didn't drink or smoke".
 The two bonded over their interest in music and they soon became a couple.

+1993-2001; Tierra Ácida

-In the early 1990s, Sánchez formed a heavy metal band called Tierra Ácida (Acid Land) with his brother.
+In the early 1990s, Sánchez formed a heavy metal band called Tierra Ácida (Acid Earth) with his brother.
 Quintero joined them in 1993 "as they couldn't get a guitarist who would please Rodrigo".
 When a record deal for the band fell through in 1997, Sánchez and Quintero left Mexico City for the resort town of Ixtapa on the Pacific coast of Mexico.
 They played in beach-side bars and hotels for nine months where "we wanted to play a different kind of music, something we could make as our own".

 Sánchez and Quintero dated for many years before ending their relationship (but not their musical partnership) in 2012.
 "We're now better friends by far," said Quintero.
 "We no longer behave like 15-year-olds and it's allowed us to grow up."